ray-lee/cspace-ui-plugin-profile-bampfa.js/README.md

 on a host of your own.

-To run the application against CollectionSpace services located on a different host, edit index.html, and change the `serverUrl` and `serverTimeZone` configuration properties.
-For example, to use a server running on localhost, port 8180, in the Pacific time zone, use the
+To run the application against CollectionSpace services located on a different host, edit index.html, and change the `serverUrl` configuration property.
+For example, to use a server running on localhost, port 8180, use the settings:
-settings:

 ```
 cspaceUI({
   serverUrl: 'http://localhost:8180',
-  serverTimeZone: 'America/Los_Angeles',
-  ...
+  // ...
 });
 ```